MicrosoftDocs/azure-devops-yaml-schema/task-reference/batch-script-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
 Use this task to run a Windows `.bat` or `.cmd` script.
-Optionally, allow it to permanently modify environment variables.
+Optionally, the `.bat` or `.cmd` script can permanently modify environment variables.
 <!-- :::editable-content-end::: -->

 :::moniker-end